volcanicpixels/Privacy-Plugin/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress

-1. Edit the configuration by clicking on 'password protect' under settings == Frequently Asked Questions ==
+1. Edit the configuration by clicking on 'Private Blog' under settings

-Q. I have made a contribution - how do I unlock the premium features.

-A. The features are unlocked automatically after I process the payment.
-Please allow 48 hrs for this before contacting me.
+== Frequently Asked Questions ==

 == Screenshots ==

-1. Wordpress style login form with a customizable logo.
+1. Customizable login form

 2. Easy to use admin panel can be accessed by clicking on 'Password Protect' under settings on the wordpress admin dashboard.

+2. Change the CSS styles for the login page to get the look and feel right

 == Changelog ==
 = 1.0 =